Hogestown Church honored with historical marker as community works to restore building

 It comes after the McCormick Farm debate and the demolition of the Bell Tavern.

-“Preservation and conservation has become very important to the county and the township,” said Christine Musser of Silver Spring Township.
+“Preservation and conservation have become very important to the county and the township,” said Christine Musser, of Silver Spring Township.

 “The next generation needs to know the history of the township,” said Duncan.